 The structure of this message consists of the following parts:

-Unfeasible routes length indicates the length of the Withdrawn Routes field
+- Unfeasible routes length indicates the length of the Withdrawn Routes field

-Total path attribute length indicates the length of the path attributes field
+- Total path attribute length indicates the length of the path attributes field

 The UPDATE message is transmitted each time one of the routers receives information about the new networks, while the KEEPALIVE message throughout the entire TCP session.

 NOTIFICATION Message is sent when an error is detected.
 The BGP connection closes immediately after the message is sent.
-Such message includes error code, its subcode, and also data related to the error.
+Such a message includes the error code, its subcode, and also data related to the error.